neumino/neumino.github.io/movies.md

 ### Paws of Fury: The Legend of Hank
-*Released on 2022-07-14, vote average 3.6*
+*Released on 2022-07-14, vote average 3.5*

-A hard-on-his-luck hound Hank finds himself in a town full of cats who need a hero to defend them from a ruthless villain&#39;s evil plot to wipe their village off the map.
+A hard-on-his-luck hound finds himself in a town full of cats who need a hero to defend them from a ruthless villain&#39;s evil plot to wipe their village off the map.
 With help from a reluctant teacher to train him, our underdog must assume the role of town samurai and team up with the villagers to save the day.

 <iframe id="player"
 	type="text/html"